 - Preheat the oven to 200℃ (180℃ fan)/400°F/gas mark 6.
 Cut 300-400g (10-12oz) turkey into bite size pieces.
 Remove the casing from 125g (4oz) chorizo and thickly slice or cut into chunks.

-- Heat 2 tbsp olive oil in a large saucepan and gently fry 1 sliced onion until softened.
+- Heat 2 tablespoon olive oil in a large saucepan and gently fry 1 sliced onion until softened.
 Add the chorizo and fry until the fat is released and the onions are beginning to colour.

 - Stir in 200g (7oz) sliced mushrooms and cook until beginning to soften, then add the turkey.

-- Sprinkle over 3 tbsp plain flour and slowly stir in 300ml (10 floz) milk and 300ml (10 floz) stock or leftover gravy.
+- Sprinkle over 3 tablespoon plain flour and slowly stir in 300ml (10 floz) milk and 300ml (10 floz) stock or leftover gravy.
 Bring to a gentle boil. stirring constantly.
 Transfer to a large pie dish.

 - Roll out the pastry a little bigger than the pie dish or unroll the pastry if using ready rolled pastry).
 Cut a strip of about 2cm (1in) wide pastry from around the edge of the pastry